boon-keng/mini-project/README.md

 # MS0003 Mini Project - World Energy Usage

 The United Nations is looking to reduce carbon footprint of countries and minimize their reliance on non-renewable energy sources.
-In the wake of the COVID-19 pandemic, there has been a surge in usage of non-renewable energy in various countries following the relaxation of quarantine procedures.
+In recent times, there has been a surge in usage of non-renewable energy in various countries following the relaxation of quarantine procedures.

 The data science department has been tasked to identify countries that have been using non-renewable energy beyond a certain benchmark to fuel their development and determine how to regulate non-renewable energy usage through tariffs and grants to support renewable energy usage.